-JP Morgan Equal Weighted Index (1/3 JP Morgan EMBI Global Diversified, 1/3 JP Morgan GBI-EM Global Diversified, 1/3 JP Morgan CEMBI Broad Diversified).
+Benchmark(s) JP Morgan Equal Weighted Index (1/3 JP Morgan EMBI Global Diversified, 1/3 JP Morgan GBI-EM Global Diversified, 1/3 JP Morgan CEMBI Broad Diversified).
 For performance comparison.

-The Investment Manager is not constrained by its benchmark when implementing the Portfolio's investment strategy.
+Degree of Freedom The Investment Manager is not constrained by its benchmark when implementing the Portfolio's investment strategy.
 Although the Portfolio may hold, in certain market conditions and subject to the Investment Manager's full discretion, a significant part of the components of the benchmark, it will not hold every component of the benchmark and may also hold securities that are not part of it.